philip-putnam/pig-latin/README.md

 ####  Example input: you
 ####  Example output: ouyay

-####If beginning consonants contain 'qu' move these to the end and add 'ay'
+####If beginning consonants contain 'qu' move the u as though it were a consonant.
 ####  Example input: squeal
 ####  Example output: ealsquay